Also known as: Retinol

 An excess of vitamin A is also harmful to the body (joint problems, reproduction problems).

-Rich sources of Vitamin A include fish oil, liver, egg and diary products.
+Rich sources of Vitamin A include fish oil, liver, egg and dairy products.

 Send to a friend